jaehwanjung/Outbox/README.md

 Create an AngularJS app for Outbox's email feeder

 ### Learning Outcome
-* Intro to Angular and its Service
+* Intro to Angular and its Service and Router

 ###Resources
 * [Codecademy](http://www.codecademy.com/)